b-ferreira/get-safe-case/README.md

 The logic of BuyFlow was coupled to its rendering function.
 Now the component works with a type-safe array of steps and implements a custom rendering logic for each step.
 The data aggregation is still similar, however now it's easier to just define what steps a flow will operate with using a single prop.

+#### Created FlowProvider to keep flow logic management

+The logic necessary to define and operate the flows were moved to a provider, so that every step component has easy access to the resources they need to run the flow and access the collected data.

 #### Added unit tests

 Unit tests was added for most of the components and also for the form validation hook.